Updated July 27, 2024

 Research networks, coverage, sellers, plans and costs

-1. For a list of networks, sellers, and recommendations, start with Buying Local SIM Cards Around the World at Too Many Adapters.
+1. For a list of networks, sellers, and recommendations, start with Buying SIM Cards and eSIMs Around the World at Too Many Adapters.

 2. There are three main networks in Australia: Optus, Telstra, and Vodafone.
 There are several resellers, such as Amaysim, Boost Mobile, and Vaya.
 Amaysim and Vaya use the Optus network.
 BoostMobile is powered by Telstra.
 A quick visit to each site provides the latest information on plans and prices.

 4. Check which sellers have a presence at your arrival airport, their locations, and hours of service.
 Your arrival airport website will likely have this information.
 Travellers who order a SIM card online or buy one at a location other than an airport will have a different approach.
-In February 2019, I expected to find Optus and Vodafone in the International Terminal of Brisbane Airport.
+Optus and Vodafone have kiosks in the International Terminal of Brisbane Airport.

 It pays to do the research